15 Surprising Reasons To Visit Alaska in Winter

 valdez ice climbing festival

 It’s hard to beat soaking in a natural hot spring while watching your hair and eyelashes turn into majestic frozen icicles.
-Chena Hot Springs is a great spot to visit during winter and you may even see the Northern Lights while you’re there!
+Chena Hot Springs in Fairbanks is a great spot to visit during winter and you may even see the Northern Lights while you’re there!

 Chena Hot Springs Natural Hot Springs Fairbanks Alaska

-7. Avoid the Crowds
+10. Avoid the Crowds

-During the winter Denali National Park plows its road through Mile 2 so you can still head there to go skiing, snow-shoeing, or dog sledding.
+During the winter, Denali National Park plows its road through Mile 2 so you can still head there to go skiing, snow-shoeing, or dog sledding.

-Kenai Fjords National Park closes the road to Exit Glacier so you’ll have to hike or bike an extra 8 miles to reach the glacier and public use cabins in the area.
+Kenai Fjords National Park closes the road to Exit Glacier so you’ll have to hike or bike an extra eight miles to reach the glacier and public use cabins in the area.
 If you’re willing to put in the extra effort to reach some of these places, you’ll get to experience solitude that others won’t.

 winter glacier hike alaska

-8. Stunning Sunrises and Sunsets
+11. Stunning Sunrises and Sunsets

-As the skies get darker something magical happens in the sky.
-Some of the best sunsets and sunrises I’ve seen in Alaska have happened during the winter months!
 Honestly, this could just be due to the fact that the sun rises way later in the day and sets well before a normal bedtime, so I’ve probably seen more of them.
 Can’t complain about sleeping in and still getting to see the sunrise!

 alaska winter sunset fairbanks

-9. Hike in the Snow
+12. Hike in the Snow

 I love hiking in the snow!
 Especially after the first snowfall of the season blankets the tops of the mountains.
 Keep in mind that there are lots of areas that become avalanche terrain during the winter but there are still plenty of trails to hike safely in the winter.
-One of my favorite winter hikes in the Winner Creek Trail in Girdwood.
-It’s just magical!

 winter hiking in snow alaska

-10. Experience the Darkness
+13. Experience the Darkness

 Opposite the nearly 24 hours of daylight during the summer, Alaska winters are full of darkness.
 On the day of the winter solstice, which has the longest period of darkness, Anchorage gets only five hours of sunlight!
 The sun rises around 10:15 a.m. before setting at 3:45 p.m.